UniversalDependencies/docs/_cs-pos/AUX_.md

   _dělali <b>jsme</b>_ “we did.`Masc`”.

 - Conditional mood.
-  Conditional form (historically aorist) of _být_ is combined with past participle of the lexical verb.
+  Conditional form of _být_ is combined with past participle of the lexical verb.
 The auxiliary expresses person and number, the participle expresses gender and number:
   _dělal <b>bych</b>_ “I would do.`Masc`”,